What is it?

 We monitor levels of progress and attainment for all children very carefully.
 Where children would benefit from additional support to boost their learning, this funding can add to the opportunities that we are able to offer.

 The funding is used on a priority basis to support any child who needs it in order to achieve at least the levels expected for their age.
-Funding primarily supports the acquisition of skills in English and Maths.
+Funding primarily supports the acquisition of skills in English and Maths access to the wider curriculum and pastoral support.

 Summary of spending and actions taken (see the review below for more details):

 - Increased teaching hours and HLTA hours to support a 4 class structure across the school and improve quality first teaching.

 - The school has used Pupil Premium funding to invest in reading resources to target early reading development.